Contact

 -

-Weekly sessions where closer input and monitoring are required
+weekly sessions where closer input or monitoring is required

 Frequency often changes over time as the system settles or demands shift.